Want to be able to dunk? Want to gain a competitive edge in almost every sport?

 There is a sense that the weighted exercises are recommended for optimal results, leaving those without the right equipment feeling as though they may be missing out.

-For most people, accessing to a gym 4-5 days a week is not easy.
+For most people, accessing a gym 4-5 days a week is not easy.
 Once or twice is perfectly normal, but jump training programs require a high exercise frequency and volume.
 Therefore, being able to head to the gym almost every day of the week isn’t realistic for many.

 Consider It If…

-- Injury Prone individuals: Being a less intensive training program means your joints are put under less stress.
+- Injury Prone individuals: Being in a less intensive training program means your joints are put under less stress.

 - Want a more well-rounded program: Personally, I believe a jump program should focus on one thing – increasing your jump.
 However, if you are interested in a workout routine that also covers some more general exercises, Jump Manual is the way to go.